-- 9. Reattach the hook guard by sliding it back into place and tightening the two small screws with a 2mm hex wrench. - 10.
-A few drops of sewing machine oil should be applied to the lower support shaft prior to the initial installation of the driver ring assembly.
+9. Reattach the hook guard by sliding it back into place and tightening the two small screws with a 2mm hex wrench.

+10. A few drops of sewing machine oil should be applied to the lower support shaft prior to the initial installation of the driver ring assembly.
+This oil should be applied every three months on later installations.